 When you run into an issue, it should be quick and easy to get support from the platform’s vendor.
 Most of the time, you’ll find free basic support when you invest in a client database, but you can often pay for more extensive support options.

 If a vendor is not transparent about pricing, run the other way.
 Unfortunately, there are many scams and less-than-ethical vendors you should avoid.
 One of the most common misrepresentations is when a database or platform has a flat download or setup fee, followed by an ever-escalating list of recurring expenses.
-You should be able to get a straightforward, accurate answer about how much you can expect to spend to actually use the database.
+You should be able to get a straightforward, accurate answer about how much you can expect to spend.

-Accelo focuses on the needs of small service businesses.
-The company offers cloud-based features aimed at helping businesses run their operations, streamline client work, and automate processes.
+Accelo focuses on the needs of service businesses.
+The company offers essential features aimed at helping businesses run their operations, streamline client work and automate processes.

-Accelo's s system introduces centralization to businesses that may have several disparate systems working independently of one another.
-The Accelo platform automates mundane, labor-intensive processes like moving information from one system into another, freeing up employees to focus on billable work.
+Accelo introduces consolidation and visibility to businesses that may have several disparate systems working independently of one another.
+It automates mundane, labor-intensive processes like moving information from one system into another, freeing up employees to focus on billable work.

-Organizations turn to Accelo when searching for a cloud-compatible collaboration tool that can truly support their business.
+Organizations turn to Accelo when searching for a cloud-based collaboration platform that can truly support every stage of the client journey.

-Learn more about how the Accelo client database can enhance and foster service business growth while freeing up your employees to focus on their central roles.
-You can also try out platform for yourself by signing up for a free trial today.
+The Accelo client database can enhance client relationships and foster growth while freeing up your employees to focus on their central roles.
+Try out the platform for yourself by signing up for a free trial or a scheduling a demo.